Guayaquil: Government

-In August 2006, the city's first rapid transit bus system, Metrovia, opened to provide a quicker, high-capacity service.
+In August 2006, the city's first rapid transit bus system, Metrovía, opened to provide a quicker, high-capacity service.
 One of the main projects was called Malecón 2000 [maleˈkon dos ˈmil], the renovation of the waterfront promenade (malecón) along the Guayas River.
-Another project was the creation of the Nuevo Parque Histórico, a park in a housing development area that is called Entre Ríos because it lies between the Daule and Babahoyo Rivers (which merge to form the Guayas River), in a mangrove wetland area.
+Another project was the creation of the Nuevo Parque Histórico, a park in a housing development area that is called Entre Ríos because it lies between the Daule and Babahoyo rivers (which merge to form the Guayas River) in a mangrove wetland area.
 The park cost the city about US$7 million.

 In 2013, the national government led by Rafael Correa built two pedestrian bridges connecting downtown Guayaquil, Santay Island, and the town of Durán, to allow people to make ecotourism trips and return the same day.

 Geography

-Guayaquil is the nation's second largest city and the capital of Guayas Province.
+Guayaquil is the nation's largest city and the capital of Guayas Province.
 It is on the Guayas River about 40 mi north of the Gulf of Guayaquil, near the Equator.

 Guayaquil faces major earthquake threats due to its soil stratigraphy and location on the ring of fire and the south of the North-Andean subduction zone.

 The city can be easily damaged by earthquakes as its weak and compressible soil is composed of deep soft sediments over hard rocks and deposits in a brackish environment.
 Also, the city itself is strongly affected by the subduction of the active Ecuadorian margin, an intraplate region where active faults locate; and the Guayaquil-Babahoyo strike-slip fault system, formed as the North Andean Block drifts northward.

 The tsunami threat is caused by the nearby Gulf of Guayaquil which also is one of the major locations on the Earth where earthquakes tend to happen all the time.
-It has complex tectonic features such as the Posorja and the Jambeli –two major east–west trending detachment systems; the Puna-Santa Clara northeast-southwest trending fault system; and the Domito north-south trending fault system; that have developed since the Pleistocene times.
+It has complex tectonic features such as the Posorja and the Jambeli – two major east–west trending detachment systems; the Puna-Santa Clara northeast-southwest trending fault system; and the Domito north-south trending fault system; that have developed since the Pleistocene times.
 Tsunami threats are only predicted for coastal farming zones, not the main populated areas.

-Guayaquil, along with most of the coastal region, was impacted by the April 16, 2016 earthquake of 7.8 magnitude.
-A bridge that was above a major artery, Avenida de las Americas, collapsed in the early evening of April 16, killing two people.
+Guayaquil, along with most of the coastal region, was impacted by the 16 April 2016 earthquake of 7.8 magnitude.
+A bridge that was above a major artery, Avenida de las Americas, collapsed in the early evening on that day, killing two people.